British household energy bills to jump 80% to over $4,000 a year | Headlines

 - United Kingdom

-The opposition Labour Party said the country could not wait any longer for action.
-Calling for a freeze on bills, finance spokesperson Rachel Reeves said: "This is a national emergency".
-Finance minister Nadhim Zahawi acknowledged that the price cap would cause stress and anxiety, and said help was on its way.
-"We know we need to do more because actually the most vulnerable households have no cushion," he told reporters.

-Ofgem said the market was too volatile to forecast the next cap for January, but the conditions in the gas market in winter meant prices could get "significantly worse" through 2023. ($1 = 0.8472 pounds)
+They would only be forced to move to prepayment meters, which charge above-average rates, as a "last resort", it said.
+The market is too unstable to forecast the next cap for January, Ofgem said, but conditions in the gas market in winter meant prices could get "significantly worse" through 2023. ($1 = 0.8463 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)